DerangedMind/git.DEALT/README.md

 # LCG Castle

-LCG Castle is a card game web-app created using ExpressJS for the back-end, KNEX to access a PostGreSQL DB, and Bootstrap and Sass for the front-end.
+LCG Castle is a card game web-app created using ExpressJS for the back-end, KNEX to access a PostGreSQL DB, EJS for front-end templating, and Bootstrap and Sass for the front-end CSS design.

 ## Installing the project